NCBI-Hackathons/BarcSeek/README.md

 ## Credits
 Initial development took place at New York Genome Center, June 19-21, 2017 from a 5 person team from New York (4) and Boston (1) comprised of a couple computational biologists, a microbiologist, and a pathologist.

+Another credit to icons8.com for our dog icon: [link](http://icons8.com) .